 Brandon Koeser

-Mr. Koeser has over 15 years of experience serving clients across the country by providing industry-specific insights and thought leadership that allows them to stay at the forefront of the changes within their industry while also providing assurance and risk advisory services, including financial statement audits, attest engagement services, operational risk assessments and specialized compliance audits.
+Brandon Koeser is the audit services director at RSM US LLP.
+He is in the company’s cutting-edge Industry Eminence Program, positioning him to understand, forecast and communicate economic, business and technology trends shaping the industries RSM serves.
+Mr. Koeser advises clients on conditions influencing middle market leaders, with a focus on the financial services industry.
+In client service, Mr. Koeser has over 14 years of experience serving clients across the country.
+He provides industry-specific insights and thought leadership that allows clients to stay at the forefront of the changes within their industry, while also providing audit and risk advisory services, including financial statement audits, attestation engagement services, operational risk assessments and specialized compliance audits.